When we’re talking communication protocols, a UART, SPI and I2C are the common hardware interfaces people use in microcontroller development.

 - This Serial CAN Bus module can also be connected to your Arduino through the on-board Grove connector.

 - SPI serial communication can be used with Arduino for communication between two Arduinos where one Arduino will act as master and another one will act as a slave.

 - Used to communicate over short distances at high speed.

 - This is the same product: Arduino v4.2 from the above UART example

-- This product by Seeed, The Pi zero ENC28J60 is a simple Network Adapter module for Pi zero and its very easy to assemble and configure.
+- The Pi zero ENC28J60 is a simple Network Adapter module for Pi zero that is very easy to assemble and configure.

 - It allows your Raspberry Pi zero to access the network smoothly, and it is easy to do system updates and software installation operations.

 - Microchip’s ENC28J60 is a 28-pin, 10BASE-T stand-alone Ethernet controller with an SPI interface.

 - The SPI interface serves as a communication channel between the host controller and the ENC28J60.